GravelCZ/GravelCZ/README.md

 ### What do you use?
 - Java - Eclipse, swited to IntellIJ IDEA, not sure I like it
-- C - Eclipse for C/C++
-- PHP, JS, HTML, CSS - VScodium
+- C, PHP, JS, HTML, CSS - VScodium

 ### How can I contact you?
 DON'T!
 PLEASE LEAVE ME ALONE!!!!<br>
-But since you insist so much [here](https://gravel.wetian.eu) is my website<br>
+But since you insist so much [here](https://gravelos.cz) is my website<br>
 I won't link my other accounts here.
 You are here for my code right?
-No. then leave.
+Right?